Infuse flavor and moisture into your next brisket with my Best Brisket Injection Marinade.

 Chop’s Power Injection System

-Do you need to inject a dozen whole pork shoulders?
+Doing a lot of brisket injecting?
 Then this is the system you need.
 The tank holds a gallon of injection solution.
 Pump up the pressure and start injecting.
 It is the system used by caterers and BBQ competition cooks.
 Easy on the hands, it will allow you to inject at lightning speed.
 Of course, it costs around $160, so this is really for those who make money on barbecue.